Manuel Margot Player Props: Rays vs. Blue Jays

-Manuel Margot and his .389 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the Toronto Blue Jays and Jose Berrios on May 23 at 6:40 PM ET.
+The Tampa Bay Rays, including Manuel Margot (.389 on-base percentage in past 10 games, 61 points above season-long percentage), battle starting pitcher Yusei Kikuchi and the Toronto Blue Jays at Tropicana Field, Wednesday at 6:40 PM ET.

 In his last appearance, he went 1-for-3 against the Brewers.